spiechu/PHP-Static-Validator/README.md

 2. regular expressions based (for eg. onlyLetters, onlyNumbers)
 3. magic functions (for eg. eq3, gt3, lt3, minLength5)

-Highly recommended way of constructing magic method name is from broadest condition to narrowest.
+Highly recommended way of constructing magic method name is from broadest test condition to narrowest.
 For eg. `notNull` is broader condition than `isInt`, which is broader than `gt5`.

 ### Complete list of functions
 1. Wrappers: